 4. Help Your Kids.

 You might be doing your kids a huge favor by opening up your doors to them again.
-But if you really want to help them, explore what steps need to be taken to get them on their own two feet.
+But if you really want to help them, explore what steps need to be taken to get them on their own again.

 As you can see, you must handle each situation on a case-by-case basis.

 Have your children moved back home with you?
 Do you want them to move out?
 What other important tips can you share to make it a better experience?
-If you are moved back in with your parents, what was it like?
+If you moved back in with your parents, what was it like?
 Would you do anything differently?
-Did it impact your relationship with your parents for the good or bad?
+Did it impact your relationship?
+How?